neuronflow/BraTS-Toolkit/README.md

  For faster computation we strictly recommend the `batch` processing mode, which avoids additional overhead of spawning and shutting down multiple docker containers and instead does all the processing in one container.

-### Graphical User Interface (GUI)
-You can find instructions to use and download the GUI variant here: https://neuronflow.github.io/BraTS-Preprocessor/

 ### Python package
 Please have a look at `0_preprocessing_batch.py` and `0_preprocessing_single.py` in this repository for a demo application.
+You can download the example data by cloning this repository.

 ### Command Line Interface (CLI)
 #### single file processing